Industry Guide

 This industry faces baseline regulatory obligations under general data protection rules.

-About ePrivacy Directive
+About ePrivacy

 The EU directive governing privacy in electronic communications, covering cookies, direct marketing, traffic data, and the confidentiality of communications — often called the "Cookie Law".